Snatcher (video game): PC-8801 and MSX2

 The development of the original versions of Snatcher lasted around 18 months.
 Originally Kojima planned the story in five acts, but was forced to trim them down to two due to memory constraints, ending the story in a cliffhanger.
-Plans for a sequel that would've contained the third through fifth act and an additional one were scrapped due to the prolonged development of the first installment.
+Plans for a sequel that would have contained the third through fifth act and an additional one were scrapped due to the prolonged development of the first installment.
 Development took about two to three times longer than the average game.
 Difficulties with memory constraints prompted the staff to take a break during development, at which time Kojima began to explore concepts for his later game Policenauts (1994).

 Originally Snatcher was going to be a PC-8801 exclusive, but it was also developed for the MSX2 at the request of Konami.
 The PC-8801 version supports FM and stereo sounds via the Sound Board II expansion card while the MSX2 version came with a special cartridge that provided an expanded soundscape beyond the platform's default capabilities and extra RAM, featuring different music track arrangements.
 The expansion cartridge raised the price of the MSX2 version beyond that of the PC-8801 version, a reverse from the platform's typically cheaper retail game pricing.
 The quantity of music and sound was greater than other games at the time, and required a larger than usual sound team.
 Because neither platform was capable of accurately synthesizing speech, sound effects were used to represent character dialogue.

 Snatcher was released for the PC-8801 on November 26, 1988, and the MSX2 on December 13 that year.